knpuniversity/rest/knpu/post.rst

     $ php testing.php

-This time, you should see the JSON string being echo'ed back at you:
+This time, we see the JSON string being echo'ed right back at us:

 .. code-block:: text